 From her years working on Wall Street, and now running her own equity research firm focusing on Chinese companies, she’s seen that her early Chinese education is symptomatic of much larger structural issues that will soon plague China’s economy — and American investors.

-Here Li explains to Business Desk readers why China’s future won’t be as economically rosy as its past.
+Here Li explains to Making Sen$e readers why China’s future won’t be as economically rosy as its past.
 Her book, “Tiger Woman on Wall Street,” goes on sale next week.